Literature: The Spy Who Came In from the Cold

 - Fake Defector: Leamas has to pretend to quit the SIS (spectacularly) and join the East German Intelligence Service to pull this plan off.

-- Hero of Another Story: George Smiley gets the occasional mention, and appears in maybe one or two scenes.
+- Hero of Another Story: George Smiley gets the occasional mention, helps to spring Control's trap for the East Germans, and appears in maybe one or two scenes.

 - Improvised Weapon: Leamas manages to kill a man with a wooden matchbox.